wcjohnson11/wcj-io/src/posts/gatsby-link-with-previous-history.md

 ---
 When building this site, I wanted to have route specific animation behavior for the header.
 In order to do this, I needed to have access to both the current and the previous page's path.

 Gatsby uses [Reach Router](https://reach.tech/router/) under the hood for its routing.
-It's a great, newer router option for React that was built with accessibility in mind.
+It's a great, newer router for React that was built with accessibility in mind.

-Reach Router's API's include a [Location Component](https://reach.tech/router/api/Location) that provides the location anywhere in the app via a child render prop.
-By wrapping [Gatsby's Link Component](https://www.gatsbyjs.org/docs/gatsby-link/) in the Location Component, I'm able to create a custom Link component that will always pass the previous URL path into the location props via its state.
+Reach Router includes a [Location Component](https://reach.tech/router/api/Location) that provides the location anywhere in the app via a child render prop.
+After wrapping [Gatsby's Link Component](https://www.gatsbyjs.org/docs/gatsby-link/) in the Location Component, I'm able to create a custom Link component that will always pass the previous URL path into the location prop via its state.

 ```
 import React from 'react';